Skip to main content Skip to secondary navigation

 Milky Way

-The Milky Way galaxy is our home, and the best measured galaxy in the universe.
-These detailed measurements allow us to extract more information about the physics and history of the Milky Way than are possible for any other galaxy and allow for unique tests of fundamental physics.
+The Milky Way galaxy is our home, and the best-measured galaxy in the universe.
+These measurements let us extract more information about the physics and history of the Milky Way than is possible for any other galaxy, enabling unique tests of fundamental physics.
 Our group leverages observational and numerical approaches to understanding the Milky Way and the dark matter halo that surrounds it.
-We participate in large scientific surveys such as DES, DESI, Rubin LSST, and Via that are mapping out the Milky Way, its satellite galaxies, and the structure of the stellar halo that surrounds it.
+We participate in large scientific surveys such as DES, DESI, Rubin/LSST, and Via that are mapping out the Milky Way, its satellite galaxies, and the structure of the stellar halo that surrounds it.
 These imaging and spectroscopic surveys can be used together to inform the nature of dark matter and the Milky Way’s formation history.
-In addition, we are actively developing tailored cosmological simulations and models that are needed to match the detailed picture provided by current and future surveys of the Milky Way.
+We are actively developing tailored cosmological simulations and models that are needed to match the detailed picture provided by current and future surveys of the Milky Way, and new tools for joint inference between models and data.

 A simulated dark matter halo with different densities of dark matter represented by different colors.
 A large number of small density peaks can be seen orbiting around a large central density peak.